Opera

 Overview

-Join Judy Barie, Director of Galleries at the Chautauqua Institution, to explore one of America’s most charming art destinations.
+Join Judy Barie, Susan and John Turben Director of CVA Galleries at the Chautauqua Institution, to explore one of America’s most charming art destinations.
 Immerse yourself in the heart of Santa Fe with four nights at the only hotel located on the Plaza.
-Learn about the history of indigenous art with special access to the School for Advanced Research and an intimate gathering with an acclaimed Indigenous artist who shines a light on contemporary issues through her work.
-Meet with a Native artist fellow at the Indian Arts Research Center (subject to confirmation).
 Explore the life and legacy of Georgia O’Keeffe as you tour her home, see the landscape that inspired her art, and enjoy a before-hours visit to the museum that houses the largest collection of her works.
-To top it all off, enjoy a private dinner reception with wine paring prepared by a local chef, dine in landscaped courtyards and patios, and indulge in organic artisan chocolates.
+Learn about the use of art as advocacy with a private lunch with an acclaimed Indigenous artist who shines a light on contemporary issues through her work.
+To top it all off, enjoy a hands-on class at the acclaimed Santa Fe School of Cooking and a behind-the-scenes peek at the Santa Fe Opera House with an off-season backstage tour.

 Questions?